 What can be said about the velvety voice of singer, songwriter Luther Vandross?
 Songs like “Never Too Much”, “Glow of Love”, “A House Is Not A Home”, “If This World Were Mine” and “Dance With My Father” are considered by many as timeless tunes that still live on to this day.
-Played at weddings, family gatherings or just cleaning up at home, Luther’s songs are consider the ultimate love songs.
+Played at weddings, family gatherings or just cleaning up at home, Luther’s songs are consider the ultimate love songs even after his death in 2005.

 Many don’t know but Luther got his big break from the late rock legend, David Bowie.
 Once again, it was his love of music that impressed Bowie.